Nyepi 2027 in Bali falls on March 9, 2027.

 Nyepi in Nusa Penida

-Nyepi 2025 in Bali is on :
+Nyepi 2027 and Nyepi 2028 in Bali are on :

-- 9 March 2027
+- Nyepi 2027: March 9, 2027

-Nyepi Laut in Nusa Penida
+Nyepi Segara in Nusa Penida (Nyepi Laut)

 The goal of this day is to honor and appease Dewa Baruna, the ruler of the seas and oceans.
-This ritual practice started in the 17th century, under the reign of Dalem Waturenggong in the Klungkung regency of Klunkung.
+This ritual practice started in the 17th century, under the reign of Dalem Waturenggong in the Klungkung regency.
 The ritual practice of this day includes meditation and silent contemplation on the importance of the aquatic environment.
 That is why it is better that day to wear a sarong to cover one’s legs and a modest shirt or blouse to cover one’s shoulders.

-Nyepi Laut 2025 in Nusa Penida will take place on :
+Nyepi Laut 2026 in Nusa Penida will take place on :

 Independence day of Indonesia